yanxingjianken/yanxingjianken.github.io/_pages/about.md

 I'm also a level 10 <a href="https://www.youtube.com/watch?v=TZBNk-cTkV4&list=PLu7a4wgbVOVPveGmnrh6HAscW-CiZD5CD&index=4&ab_channel=KenYan">Chinese bamboo flute performer</a>.

 I used to compete in high school varsity level <a href="https://www.maxpreps.com/dc/washington/sidwell-friends-quakers/athletes/ken-yang/bio/?careerid=2sgg78rlkmpff">American football</a> and <a href="https://www.swimcloud.com/swimmer/1034462/">swimming and diving</a>.
 I've joined the [EAPS Airballs](https://www.imleagues.com/spa/team/zzz1207783344738140160/home) basketball team in 2024 September.

+___

+### A quick note on mental well-being:
+<iframe style="border-radius:12px" src="https://open.spotify.com/embed/track/5tz69p7tJuGPeMGwNTxYuV?utm_source=generator&theme=0" width="100%" height="152" frameBorder="0" allowfullscreen="" allow="autoplay; clipboard-write; encrypted-media; fullscreen; picture-in-picture" loading="lazy"></iframe>

+Hey my friendly visitor(s): just fyi we are living in a beautiful world, and everyone deserves to appreciate such beauty, including you.
+Hope you are having a good time here!

+No matter where, and no matter when, if you are feeling down/broken, or just having a few screws loosened, please don't hesitate to reach out to me at [(202)372-6367](tel:2023726367) (for English speakers), or [WeChat](https://yanxingjianken.github.io/images/wechat.jpg) (for Mandarin Chinese speakers)!

+There's also support available from the [988](https://988lifeline.org/) center (and [MIT mental health](https://health.mit.edu/services/mental-health-counseling) for MIT affiliates).